adambgoldsmith/Hackathon2023-AdamGoldsmith/README.md

 to get sprites into the exact positions that I needed them to be in.

 I started off watching a tutorial that didn't use classes to create objects.
 Even though that one tutorial was all I needed to understand pretty much everything about pygame, not using classes was a BIG BIG BIG mistake.
-I ended up making way to many unnecessary functions that could have been turned into simple class methods.
+I ended up making way too many unnecessary functions that could have been turned into simple class methods.

 An extended problem of not using classes came up when I wanted to change the sprites of the characters.
 Because python is pass-by-value, I couldn't change the sprites through a function call and instead had to use mutable lists to globally change the sprites.
 This was also the case with checking if the player was blocking or not.

-Jummbox/Beepbox is king

 ### What would I change: